chainguard-dev/cs-workshop/python/chainlabs-roadshow/README.md

     - 14 days High/Medium/Low
 - Preservation of End-to-End Integrity

-## Next Steps: Secure Your Application Dependencies
+## Next Steps: Secure the Application Dependencies

 There you have it!
-You have now migrated your first application to leverage minimal, zero-CVE base images that are built from source daily by [Chainguard's Factory](https://www.chainguard.dev/unchained/this-shit-is-hard-inside-the-chainguard-factory).
+We have now migrated an application to leverage minimal, zero-CVE base images that are built from source daily by [Chainguard's Factory](https://www.chainguard.dev/unchained/this-shit-is-hard-inside-the-chainguard-factory).

-**Next, you can eliminate even more supply chain risk in your applications by utilizing Chainguard Libraries!**
+**Next, we can eliminate even more supply chain risk in our applications by utilizing Chainguard Libraries!**
 - PREVIEW: [http://console.chainguard.dev/?feature.libraries=true](http://console.chainguard.dev/?feature.libraries=true)

+Additional Resources:
 - [Announcing Chainguard Libraries for Python: Malware-Resistant Dependencies Built Securely from Source](https://www.chainguard.dev/unchained/announcing-chainguard-libraries-for-python-malware-resistant-dependencies-built-securely-from-source)
 - [Guarding the Python Ecosystem Against the Growing Number of Severe Malware Attacks](https://www.chainguard.dev/unchained/guarding-the-python-ecosystem-against-the-growing-number-of-severe-malware-attacks)
 - [Mitigating Malware in the Python Ecosystem with Chainguard Libraries](https://www.chainguard.dev/unchained/mitigating-malware-in-the-python-ecosystem-with-chainguard-libraries)